 I’ve recently been assaying the proline content of my drought stressed sunflowers, and I have found an assay that is relatively cheap and easy.
 For those who don’t know, proline is an amino acid that is associated with stress tolerance and recovery in plants.
 It is expressed in response to many stresses, such as salinity, osmotic stress, extreme temperature, UV radiation, metal ion toxicity, pathogens, and more.
 Here, I outline how to get this protocol working, in case anyone is interested in checking proline content in their own plants.
 This assay was adopted from Ábrahám et al 2010.

-This blog post will go over wet lab procedure, and result analysis in imageJ and R.
+This blog post will go over wet lab procedure, and result analysis in imageJ and R. For a printable version of the wet lab procedure, see here.

 Materials

-Chromatography Paper OR Whatman 3MM paper
+Other: Chromatography Paper OR Whatman 3MM paper Thermometer(s) Pestle and Mortar

 This is a recipe for making about ten 8″ x 8″ chromatography papers.
 If you wish to make more, double the recipe.
-Safety notice: isatin powder is very dangerous if inhaled.
+Safety notice:isatin powder is very dangerous if inhaled.
 Always measure out powder in the fumehood!
 Once dissolved, isatin is still toxic, but safe as long as gloves are worn.

 1. Mix 50mL methanol and 1.75mL glacial acetic acid.